asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/Prerequisites/PJSIP-pjproject.md

 Now perform either of the following 2 steps:

-1. 1.
-Run ./configure with the `--with-externals-cache=/tmp/downloads` option.  ./configure will check there first and only download if the files aren't already there or the tarball checksum doesn't match what's in the md5 file.
+1. Run `./configure` with the `--with-externals-cache=/tmp/downloads` option, `./configure` will check there first and only download if the files aren't already there or the tarball checksum doesn't match what's in the md5 file.
 This is similar to the `--with-sounds-cache` option.
-BTW, the `--with-externals-cache` mechanism works for the precompiled codecs and the Digium Phone Module for Asterisk as well.
+This `--with-externals-cache` mechanism works for the precompiled codecs and the Digium Phone Module for Asterisk as well.
 As of Asterisk 13.18, 14.7 and 15.0, the `--with-download-cache` option can be used to specify both the externals and sounds cache directory.
 2. Set the `PJPROJECT_URL` environment variable to any valid URL (including file:// URLs) where `./configure` can find the tarball and checksum files.
 The variable can be set in your environment and exported or specified directly on the `./configure` command line.
 As of Asterisk 13.18, 14.7 and 15.0, the `AST_DOWNLOAD_CACHE` environment variable can be used to specify both the externals and sounds cache directory.

 ## Building and Installing pjproject from Source